Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Introduction

 \section{Introduction}

-In uncertain remote environments, such as deep space and underwater, there are many situations in which an autonomous robot must choose the best option among multiple alternatives to accomplish a task.
-The reason why such decisions are intricate is that the world is stochastic, and the distributions of outcomes resulting from options often are unknown {\it a priori}.
-One promising way to efficiently reason about the parameters of outcome distributions would be to utilize extra observations from external information sources, e.g. humans and object detectors \cite{redmon2016you}.
-Yet, if these extra outcome observations are noisy and a robot naively uses them to infer parameters, then such extra observations can do more harm than good, unless the robot can predict and mitigate these additional sources of uncertainty.
+\IEEEPARstart{I}{n} uncertain remote environments, such as deep space and underwater, there are many situations in which an autonomous robot must choose the best option among multiple alternatives to accomplish a task.
+Such decisions are challenging since the world is stochastic, and the distributions of outcomes resulting from options often are unknown {\it a priori}.
+One efficient way to reason about the parameters of outcome distributions would be to utilize extra observations from external information sources, e.g. humans and object detectors \cite{redmon2016you}.
+Yet, if these extra observations are noisy and a robot naively uses them to infer parameters, then such observations can do more harm than good unless these additional uncertainties can be mitigated.